awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 1. In the **Change settings for the plan** pane, if you changed any settings, choose **Save changes**\.

-### One of my WorkSpaces has a state of "Unhealthy"<a name="unhealthy"></a>
+### One of my WorkSpaces has a state of `UNHEALTHY`<a name="unhealthy"></a>

 The Amazon WorkSpaces service periodically sends status requests to a WorkSpace\.
-A WorkSpace is marked `Unhealthy` when it fails to respond to these requests\.
+A WorkSpace is marked `UNHEALTHY` when it fails to respond to these requests\.
 Common causes for this problem are:
 + An application on the WorkSpace is blocking network ports, which prevents the WorkSpace from responding to the status request\.
 + High CPU utilization is preventing the WorkSpace from responding to the status request in a timely manner\.
 + The computer name of the WorkSpace has been changed\.
 This prevents a secure channel from being established between Amazon WorkSpaces and the WorkSpace\.